marrinosnis/morse/README.md

 The first part is implemented in `C++` and can be found [here](https://www.codewars.com/kata/54b724efac3d5402db00065e/cpp).\
 The second part, which is a continuation of the first part is implemented in `Python` and can be found [here](https://www.codewars.com/kata/54b72c16cd7f5154e9000457/python). \

-### _note1:_
+> [!NOTE]
-**_Each of the 2 parts that are combined in this project, has passed all the required tests the CoderWars\
+> **_Each of the 2 parts that are combined in this project, has passed all the required tests the CoderWars\
-site needs in order to make the solution acceptable.
+> site needs in order to make the solution acceptable.
 In order to combine the 2 solutions, a refactor has been \
-applied.
+> applied.
 Given that, the final combination outcome will differ from the independent parts of code._**

-### _note2:_
+> [!NOTE]
-Please make sure that you have read and **understand** the definition and rules of each part in order to \
+> Please make sure that you have read and **understand** the definition and rules of each part in order to \
-have a full sight of the project solution.
+> have a full sight of the project solution.

 ## Prerequisites
 In order to be able to run the main `morse.py` file, you should have installed the `Python 3.10.x` version \